tbgoose/DoorOpener/README.md

+# 🚨 Help Wanted: Home Assistant Add-on Needed!

+**I couldn't figure out how to turn this project into a proper Home Assistant add-on.
+If you know how, please consider contributing an add-on structure or PR!**

+> **Important:** Any add-on solution must not break standalone usage.
+The project must remain fully usable both as a Home Assistant add-on _and_ as a standalone app (Docker, pip, etc).

+---

 # 🚪 DoorOpener

 A secure web interface for controlling smart door openers via Home Assistant.
 Features a modern glass-morphism UI with visual keypad, per-user PINs, audio feedback, battery monitoring, and comprehensive security.